odoare/measpy/README.md

 ## TODO

 Things to improve, implement, fix:
-- New processing methods have to be implemented (e.g. Hilbert Transform, more filters, FIR, etc.)
+- New processing methods have to be implemented (e.g. FIR, convolution, etc.)
 - Improve plotting methods
 - Other In/Out synchronization methods (for now a method using a peak sync before measurement is implemented)
 - More documentation